pgjdbc/pgjdbc/docs/documentation/head/connect.md

 * **gssEncMode** = String

     PostgreSQL 12 and later now allow GSSAPI encrypted connections.
 This parameter controls whether to enforce using GSSAPI encryption or not.
-The options are `disable`, `allow`, `prefer` and `require` `disable` is obvious and disables any attempt to connect using GSS encrypted mode `allow` will connect in plain text then if the server requests it will switch to encrypted mode `prefer` will attempt connect in encrypted mode and fall back to plain text if it fails to acquire an encrypted connection
+The options are `disable`, `allow`, `prefer` and `require`.  `disable` is obvious and disables any attempt to connect using GSS encrypted mode;
-    `require` attempts to connect in encrypted mode and will fail to connect if that is not possible.
+    `allow` will connect initially in plain text then if the server requests it will switch to encrypted mode; `prefer` will attempt to connect in encrypted mode and fall back to plain text if it fails to acquire an encrypted connection; `require` attempts to connect in encrypted mode and will fail to connect if that is not possible.

 * **gsslib** = String